 Ms. Price was the 2014 recipient of the ABA YLD National Outstanding Young Lawyer award.
 She was also named as one of the Texas legal profession’s 20 “Winning Women” for 2014 by Texas Lawyer, the 2014 Outstanding Young Lawyer of Texas by the Texas Young Lawyers Association and the 2014 Dallas Outstanding Young Lawyer by the Dallas Association of Young Lawyers—awards that recognize professional excellence, service to the profession and service to the community.
 Ms. Price was selected by the Dallas Regional Chamber to participate in the 40th class of Leadership Dallas, the premier leadership development program in the region.
 Additionally, she was recognized for the second consecutive year in Lawyer of Color’s Hot List for the Southwest Region 2013-2014.

 Ms. Price has been recognized as a “Rising Star” in Texas for corporate M&A by Super Lawyers since 2015.

 Ms. Price is a member of the Board of Directors of the Texas Civil Rights Project and the Board of Trustees of the ChildCare Group, and formerly served on The University of Texas at Austin 1883 Council and as a past President of the J.L.
 Turner Legal Association.
 She is also a member of the Firm’s Associates Committee and is actively involved in providing pro bono services to the local community and was recently appointed to the Board of Directors of Legal Aid of NorthWest Texas.

-Ms. Price received her J.D. from Harvard Law School, where she was a member of the Harvard Civil Rights-Civil Liberties Law Review.
-Ms. Price holds a Bachelor of Business Administration in Finance from the University of Texas at Austin.
+Ms. Price received her J.D. from Harvard Law School where she was a member of the Harvard Civil Rights-Civil Liberties Law Review, and her B.A. from the University of Texas at Austin.